AutomationML/AMLEngine2.1/Documentation/Aml.Engine.XML/IXMLWrapper/Owner.md

 IXMLWrapper.Owner Property
 ==========================
-AutomationML 2.1 APIGets the XML parent node of this instance.
+Gets the XML parent node of this instance.
 Direct manipulations of the XML node are not monitored by the AML engine.

   **Namespace:**  [Aml.Engine.XML][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)